 Whether you’re considering starting a business or already in business you will find the Michigan Small Business Development Center (SBDC) is a helpful resource for understanding the range of financing options available to you.
 Their programs and specialists can also help you prepare loan packages, analyze financials, and prepare annual budgets.

-New Funding Sources For Food Related Businesses is a directory of various sources of financing available to food hubs and local food-related businesses.
+Funding Sources For Food Related Businesses is a directory of various sources of financing available to food hubs and local food-related businesses.
 The directory is published by the Michigan State University Center for Regional Food Systems.